UCLA-IRL/NAC-ABE/README.md

 NAC-ABE is implemented over the Named Data Networking.
 To install the NAC-ABE library, you need to first install [ndn-cxx library](https://github.com/named-data/ndn-cxx).

+To work with the version 0.0.1, please checkout to NDN-CXX 0.7.0 and install.

+To work with the master version, please checkout to NDN-CXX 0.7.1 and install.

 #### 2.1.2 openabe

 NAC-ABE is using cryptography support provided by library openabe.
 To install openable, you can visit the [website](https://github.com/zeutro/openabe).

+> (As noticed in Mar 28, 2020)
+> When installing the OpenABE, there could be some issues installing gTest (on Ubuntu) or Bison 3.3 (on MacOS).
+> While waiting for the OpenABE maintainer to fix them, as a quick solution, you can fix these issues manually.

 ### 2.2 Install NAC-ABE